Feyerabend/cc/ch07/addition/functional/README.md

 This series treats them as patterns: named, motivated, illustrated with runnable code, and honestly costed.

+We have already touched on many of these parts--some in a "deeper" sense.
+However learning these many useful concepts from functional programming have virtues of their own.

 ### What Is a Functional Pattern?